ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The total number of affected messages affected by server key compromise can be limited by regular rotation of server keys.

+## Client Clock Exposure

+Including a `Date` field in requests reveals some information about the client clock.
+This might be used to fingerprint clients {{UWT}} or to identify clients that are vulnerable to attacks that depend on incorrect clocks.

+Clients can randomize the value that they provide the server to obscure the true value of their clock and reduce the change of linking of requests over time.
+However, this increases the risk that a server will reject a request as a result of the time being unacceptable.

 # Privacy Considerations {#privacy}